tiinajor/pilvi/w1 JavaScript Language/01 JavaScript Tools/worksheet.md

 ## 1 Editing and Testing JavaScript Code

-In the sidebar, locate the folder `labs/w1JavaScript Language/JavaScript Tools/` and open the file  `basic_math.html` .
+In the sidebar, locate the folder `labs/w1 JavaScript Language/01 JavaScript Tools/` and open the file  `basic_math.html` .
 You can now make changes to the code.
 To preview the page (and run your program) you need to view it in a new tab in your web browser.
 At the top of the screen you should see a menu item called *Preview*.